 We recommend combining the new role of the CDI Inventory Operator role with the existing Electronic Inventory Operator role to allow both Alma activations and CDI activations to be managed together.
 However, you can keep these two roles separate, if you wish to do so.

 Collections that are indexed in CDI and can be activated for search separately from the full text activation display the Available for CDI search activation indication in the Alma User Interface.
 In the search results, collections indicate whether they are indexed in CDI or not, which full text and search rights apply, and how the collection links to the full text.
 You can use various filters to filter the results list based on CDI-related characteristics (such as collections that are available in CDI or collections that you have activated in Alma but have not activated for search in CDI).

-Every collection that is searchable in CDI has a CDI tab in the Electronic Collection Editor, which provides the same information that you saw for collections in your Primo Central institutional profile.
+Every collection that is searchable in CDI has a CDI tab in the Electronic Collection Editor, which provides more information about how the collection is represented in CDI.

 Activations/Deactivations for CDI

 To activate and deactivate CDI collections, use the existing activation processes in Alma—for example, the Activation Wizard for new activations or the Electronic Collection Editor for collections already in your institution zone.
 From each collection's brief display, you can:

 Determine whether a collection that uses the links in records to access full text has been flagged as full text available in CDI.

 Determine whether a collection that is active in Alma should be published to CDI.

 The Active for full text in CDI only option has been added to indicate when a collection's full text is active in CDI but is not active for any other purpose (such as Alma's link resolver).
 For example, this setting is useful for collections that are set to full text available at the collection level, but you do not want them published to your local Primo index.